 An Application Checklist (to be completed by the DPRC and Financial Aid offices)

-Be sure to print out and complete both the Scholarship Applicant Information Form and the Application Checklist.
 Do not leave any line blank on the Applicant Information Form.
 If there is no information to provide, "N/A" should be used.
-The Confirmation of Visual Disability also needs to be completed by your medical health professional, which includes the best corrected visual acuity notations.
+The Confirmation of Visual Disability, which includes the best corrected visual acuity notations, also needs to be completed by your medical health professional.
 Each item submitted with the application packet (i.e., "Personal Statement") should be clearly labeled.

-Completed applications must be submitted to the Disability Programs and Resource Center per the instructions on the Application Checklist.
+Completed applications must be submitted to the Disability Programs and Resource Center per the instructions on the Scholarship Fact Sheet and Application Checklist.
 Applications are accepted on a year-round basis, however, the first application deadline has yet to be determined.
 No fax submissions are accepted.